baloian/marcal/README.md

 # Financial Market Calendar

-**MarCal** is a TypeScript library that provides market calendars and trading hours for trading applications.
+**MarCal** is a TypeScript library that provides market calendar for stock trading applications.

 ### Supported markets
-For now, **MarCal** only supports the New York Stock Exchange (NYSE) calendar for the years 2023 and 2024.
+For now, **MarCal** only supports the New York Stock Exchange (NYSE) calendar for the years 2023, 2024 and 2025.

 ### Install